Library Council of New South Wales

-The Library Council of New South Wales is the governing body of the State Library of New South Wales, as described in The Library Act 1939 (NSW).
-The Library Council also has specific responsibilities to monitor the operation of public libraries in NSW which includes inspections and the payment of financial subsidies.
+The Library Council of New South Wales is the governing body of the State Library of New South Wales, as described in the Library Act 1939.
+The Library Council also has specific responsibilities to monitor the operation of public libraries in New South Wales which includes inspections and the payment of financial subsidies.

 Legislation

 The Library Act lists three current objectives for Library Council:

 "The objects of the Council are: